MishaFrancis/Playwright/README.md

 # Playwright - Introduction to install

-## Installing Python (Along with Python 'pip' is also installed which helps to install other supportin packages while working with Python/Playwright)
+## Installing Python (Along with Python, 'pip' is also installed which helps to install other supporting packages while working with Python/Playwright)
 Windows : https://www.python.org/downloads/windows/

 MAC : https://www.python.org/downloads/macos/